dfaltay/chess/README.md

 * For state representation, represent an 8x8x12 array.
 The third dimension has 12 entries (6 pieces for 2 players), which are 1 if the corresponding piece is at that position, and 0 otherwise.

 ## Gameplay
-* Player selects a chess piece first by showing all the options including how to select that piece (printing string formats to enter)
+* Player selects a chess piece first.
+Game shows all the options including how to select that piece (by printing string formats to enter).
 ![1](/images/1.jpg)
-* After that game prints x and y coordinates of available chess pieces based on the selection
+* After that, game prints x and y coordinates of available chess pieces based on the selection.
 ![2](/images/2.jpg)
 * When a specific piece is selected, player makes the move for that piece based on available actions given by the game.
-Let's say the pawn located in location (6,6) is selected, then the game shows all available actions for that specific pawn such as moving it to locations (4,6) or (5,6)
+Let's say the pawn located in location (6,6) is selected, then the game shows all available actions for that specific pawn such as moving it to locations (4,6) or (5,6).
 ![3](/images/3.jpg)
 * Finally, when one of the available actions is selected, that pieces moves to its new location.
 Then the game prints new state for the board
 ![4](/images/4.jpg)
 * Game prints states of black and white players as well as their positions after each move.
-During the selection of the move, game checks whether the players move is a threat for the opponent player’s king or not.
+During the selection of the move, game checks whether the players move is a threat to the opponent player’s king or not.
 On the other hand, game also checks the players move for any checks.
-If a player moves a piece to a location where the king of the opponent player is threatened, game prints that information to let players know
+If a player moves a piece to a location where the king of the opponent player is threatened, game prints that information to let players be aware of that.
 ![5](/images/5.jpg)

 ## End Game
-At the end if a king is threatened by one of the players (checkmate) and there is no place to move for the king, then the game ends with a win for the player who does the checkmate.
+At the end, if a king is threatened by one of the players (checkmate) and there is no place to move for the king, then the game ends with a win for the player who does the checkmate.